rklaehn/rklaehn.github.io/content/blog/starship-lunox-architecture.md

 So while CH4 is hard to produce on the Moon, let's see how far we get by just using lunar oxygen and the tether LOX pipeline to EML1.

 The current *public* plans for lunar Starship are surprisingly vague, but what is known is that there will be a lunar Starship variant without the capability to reenter the Earth atmosphere.
-It is also known that there will be one or possibly two propellant depots involved, one in [LEO][leo-wiki] and one closer to the Moon.
+It is also known that there will be one or possibly two refuelings involved, one in [LEO][leo-wiki] and one closer to the Moon.

 Starting with these building blocks and taking advantage of cheap EML1 LOX in every possible way, we end up with the following architecture: